The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Alien Ideas Evaluation

+Analysis of LLM selections reveals systematic biases: \begin{itemize} \item Both LLM baselines select Sparse Autoencoders as their top atom: Claude includes it in 42.67\% of samples and Gemini includes it in 25.67\%. \item Claude concentrates heavily on mechanistic-interpretability and reasoning-verification atoms, including concept vectors, activation patching, Process Reward Models, and symbolic verification. \item Gemini is less concentrated than Claude but still repeatedly selects Sparse Autoencoders, Flow Matching, activation steering, machine unlearning, and biophysical-constraint modeling. \item The Alien sampler is substantially flatter: its two most frequent atoms appear in only 5.33\% of samples, and its top atoms span neuro-computational alignment, misinformation defense, alignment behavior mapping, AI red-teaming, and lexical ambiguity. \end{itemize}

-\paragraph{Top Atoms by Method.} Below we show the most frequently selected atoms for each method, illustrating the concentration patterns described above.
-Percentages in parentheses indicate the fraction of samples that included the atom.
+\paragraph{Top Atoms by Method.} Below we show the three most frequently selected atoms for each non-random generation method.
+Percentages in parentheses indicate the fraction of the 300 samples that included the atom.
+Atom labels are typeset in sans serif to distinguish canonical atom identities from ordinary prose.